About Us

 John McCluskey

-Chair of Board and Governance Committee
+Chair of Board and Member of Governance & Nomination Committee

 John is the Chief Commercial Officer at Repurpose It, with extensive experience across the resource recovery, energy, global freight, and supply industries.
-In addition to his Non-Executive Director role at Our Village, John is the Chair of Run4Rossy.
+In addition to his role as Chair at Our Village, John is the Chair of Run4Rossy.
 This committee raises vital funds to help find a cure for MND.
 John is passionate about community, sustainability and education to drive meaningful outcomes in the communities we service.
 John holds a Bachelor of Business in International Trade and is a Graduate of the Australian Institute of Company Directors.

 Nicky Ogilvy